 I had just been studying DNA, one of few biology topics that actually interested me.
 I was fascinated with how DNA managed to replicate itself, over and over again, without error.
 The textbook went into great detail explaining the mechanisms that were in place to make sure that, if there was an error in DNA replication, it was quickly corrected.

 Occasionally, however, a problem in the DNA would escape notice.
 This was very rare, the textbook and our professor explained.
 It was also very harmful.
 Our professor gave us a list of diseases caused by DNA replication errors.
 There were only about a dozen diseases on the list, all very rare and all leading to death by the time the person was a teenager.
 Clearly, it was vitally important that the DNA was reproduced perfectly.

 Flip the page in the textbook.
 Here it begins explaining that we all evolved by DNA mutations.
 That was when I started laughing.
 I’m sorry—aren’t mutations a bad thing?
-But, no, after explaining for pages and pages how DNA is carefully programmed to replicate without mistakes and that these mistakes are horrible when they do occur, the textbook tried to tell me that because of such mutations in our DNA, we managed to evolve from lower forms of life.
+How does it make sense that DNA is carefully programmed to replicate without mistakes and that these mistakes are horrible when they do occur, but because of such mutations in our DNA, we managed to evolve from lower forms of life?
 Pardon me if I don’t believe that.